bak1an/pygibson/README.rst

 Which python versions are supported?
 ------------------------------------

-Currently testsuite runs with python 2.6 and 2.7.
-Python 3.x support is in progress.
+Currently testsuite runs with python 2.6, 2.7, 3.2 and 3.3.

 All tests are passing successfully with PyPy 2.0.2 but since pygibson is implemented as CPython extension it's not recommended to use it with PyPy.
 We